mtiller/ModelicaBook/text/source/behavior/arrays/indexing.rst

 Slicing
 ^^^^^^^

-.. todo:: Improve this forward reference

 There is another sophisticated way of indexing arrays in Modelica.
 But it doesn't make sense to talk about it just yet.
-We will see it later when we start our discussion of :ref:`components`.
+We will see it later when we start our discussion of :ref:`arrays-of-components`.